 Biden allies rally behind him with a public show of support as he spends family time at Camp David

-Senior Democratic figures are rallying behind President Joe Biden with an unwavering show of public support amid private angst within the party about his debate performance
+Senior Democrats are rallying behind President Joe Biden with an unwavering show of public support amid private angst within the party about his debate performance

 WASHINGTON -- While President Joe Biden was out of sight at Camp David Sunday spending time with family, prominent Democrats rallied with a public show of unwavering support for his campaign following his unsteady debate performance and growing anxiety over whether he should remain in the White House race.

-Biden's allies blanketed the Sunday talk shows and conceded that the president's debate performance against Republican Donald Trump on Thursday night had ranged from subpar to bad.
+Biden's allies blanketed the Sunday talk shows and conceded that the president's showing against Republican Donald Trump on Thursday night had ranged from subpar to bad.
 They encouraged voters to see past the moment, look at Biden's long-term record and focus on Trump's myriad falsehoods during the 90-minute debate.

 Privately, though, Biden's campaign has been working to tamp down concerns over the debate on CNN where Biden sounded raspy and at times was unable to finish sentences.
 The campaign has spent the days since then working to keep donors and surrogates on board.

-Note: This story has been corrected to reflect that Sen. Warnock's first name is Raphael, not Rafael.